pyrogram/pyrogram/docs/source/start/invoking.rst

 Calling Methods
 ===============

-At this point, we have successfully `installed Pyrogram`_ and authorized_ our account; we are now aiming towards the core of the library.
+At this point, we have successfully :doc:`installed Pyrogram <../intro/install>` and :doc:`authorized <auth>` our account; we are now aiming towards the core of the library.
 It's time to start playing with the API!

 Basic Usage
 -----------